How To Pass a Background Check: Follow These 4 Easy Steps

 ALWAYS be honest with the employer.

-How To Pass A Background Check With A Felony
+How To Pass a Background Check With a Felony

 Passing a background check with a felony conviction is tricky, especially if the felony conviction was for a violent crime.
 Violent felony convictions automatically bar individuals from many customer-facing and public-facing jobs.